seratg/hyprland-dwindle-autogroup/README.md

+`ItsDrike` is not maintaining the plugin anymore, that's why i wanted have my own fork and add the fixes.
+The plugin currently works with the latest Hyprland version (v0.52.2) and I will try to keep it up to date as much as possible.

 # Dwindle-Autogroup

 This plugin changes the behavior of the `togglegroup` dispatcher for dwindle layout, to automatically group all of the child windows when a new group is created.